Miyou/aw-import-screentime/README.md

 - If Biome has not synced yet, the CLI simply reports empty devices.
 - macOS sometimes logs incomplete foreground durations; intervals are stitched best-effort and may be shorter than what you see in Screen Time.app.
 - App title enrichment depends on live App Store lookups and therefore needs network access the first time a bundle is seen.
+- The watcher retries failed uploads with a 5-second back-off.
+Persistent failures will keep retrying; check the logs to investigate connectivity issues.

+## Troubleshooting

+- **The Biome folders are empty.** Unlock Screen Time, enable “Share Across Devices” on both macOS and iOS, then give iCloud a few minutes to sync.
+You can verify files are present with `ls ~/Library/Biome/streams/restricted/App.InFocus/remote`.
+- **Permission denied when reading Biome.** Confirm your shell or IDE already has Full Disk Access (System Settings → Privacy & Security → Full Disk Access).
+Restart the terminal after granting access.